BikeRide finds and shows you the best prices of the bikes you want to buy. Prices constantly change and it’s impossible to compare them all yourself.

 - The PL 26 is at home on BMX tracks but also large enough for cruising, commuting, off-road trails and family rides.

-- Fit and finish were lauded; retro logos, saddle and and cranks complete the vintage look.
+- Fit and finish were lauded; retro logos, saddle and cranks complete the vintage look.

-- The PL 26 was comfortable for adults over six feet tall and self-described ‘fat guys’.
+- The PL 26 was comfortable for adults over six feet tall and heavier riders.
 Dads and big kids over 50 felt comfortable on this rig.

 - It isn’t a featherweight, but many riders were impressed with how light this bike was.